Next Article: Topic coming soon. – Expected Date: Anytime soon.

 Across the world, we admire great leaders not just for their power, but for the dignity they uphold and the values they represent.

 One may choose weaker options to get around stricter rules.
-It seems easy, but it is not a wise choice.
-Temporary relief may lead to long-term problems and pave the way for long-term regret.
+It may seem easy, but it is not a wise choice.
+Temporary relief may lead to long-term problems and pave the way for lasting regret.

 Is it possible to act with humility and set aside any sense of superiority or supremacy while working with India?
 The world needs to acknowledge this.
 Extreme ideal, isn't it?
 What can I say better than this?